 Yes, parakeets can eat cockatiel food.
 These birds come from the parrot family and have similar dietary requirements.
-Parakeets, also known as budgies, and cockatiels need a seed-based diet, which means it is safe for parakeets to eat cockatiels food.
+Parakeets need a seed-based diet, which means it is safe for parakeets to eat cockatiel food.

 However, since parakeets are smaller than cockatiels, they may have trouble consuming larger seeds.
-Also, their tiny beaks are not suited to crack open hard-shell seeds like sunflower.
+Also, their tiny beaks are not suited to crack open hard-shell seeds like sunflower seeds.

 But what do parakeets and cockatiels eat?
 Read on for more.